-Clarke Quay and Boat Quay are on the banks of the river, have unique architecture in Singapore and in the area you will find several restaurants, bars and watch a lot of people coming and going.
+Clarke Quay and Boat Quay are on the banks of the river and have a unique architecture in Singapore.
+In the area, you will find several restaurants, bars and watch a lot of people coming and going.

 The figure of Merlion, who is half fish and half lion, is the symbol of Singapore and also a free attraction in the city.